tachiyomiorg/website/src/help/faq/README.md

            + Comikey         | `8d8ecf83-8d42-4f8c-add8-60963f9f28d9`
            + MangaPlus       | `4f1de6a2-f0c5-4ac5-bce5-02c7dbb67deb`

-B. Enter the Details to the Tachiyomi Mangadex extension `v1.2.150+`:
+B. Blocking a group using their UUID in Tachiyomi MangaDex extension `v1.2.150+`:
   1. Go to <NavigationText item="browse"/> → <NavigationText item="extensions"/>.
   1. Click on **MangaDex** extension and then <NavigationText item="settings"/> under your Language of choice.
   1. Tap on the option **Block Groups by UUID** and enter the UUIDs.